dongyx/hardv/README.md

 	and more.

-- The format of input files are easy to be parsed by both human and other UNIX utilities like `grep`/`cut`/`sed`/`awk`/...
+- The format of input files are easy to be parsed by both human and other Unix utilities like `grep`/`cut`/`sed`/`awk`/...

 - Metadata like scheduled time is written back to input files;
 Thus all your data is in files created and managed by yourself;
 Nothing would prevent you from migration or uninstall.

-- It is a UNIX filter, although an interactive one.
+- It is a Unix filter, although an interactive one.
 That makes `hardv` easy to be called by other programs.

+By default, `hardv` runs in the memory-optimization mode.
+Only one card is loaded in the memory at the same time.
+The process consumes about 512KB to 1MB memory for cards with typical size in common systems.
+However, `hardv` allows you to turn it into the disk-optimization mode.
+The disk-optimization mode consumes less disk I/O, at the cost of loading all cards of a file into the memory.
+See the `-d` option in the man page `hardv(1)`.

 Getting Started
 ---------------